ulfschneider/ulf.website/content/posts/tools/2020-06-01-markdown-it-fitmedia.md

 Responsive images can create cumulative layout shifts (CLS) when loaded, because it´s difficult to get their height correct when their width is flexible.
 Check "[Setting Height And Width On Images Is Important Again](https://www.smashingmagazine.com/2020/03/setting-height-width-images-important-again/)" to get a comprehensive view about the problem.
 The CSS property `aspect-ratio` is around the corner and will help solving the CLS problem for responsive images.

-The markdown-it-fitmedia plugin is analyzing each of your referenced images, determining its dimensions, and setting the `aspect-ratio` based on the dimensions of the image.
+The markdown-it-fitmedia plugin makes use of `aspect-ratio` by analyzing each of your referenced images, determining its dimensions, and setting the `aspect-ratio` based on the dimensions of the image.
 By default, the plugin will also add the `loading="lazy"` html attribute to your images.
 Example:

 <figure class="breakout-r">
 <figcaption>Markdown</figcaption>